 Stuart Wastewater Treatment Plant

 Bound by the approval of the Clean Water Act and the Safe Drinking Water Act of the early 1970’s, the Stuart Wastewater Treatment Plant went on line in 1975, allowing 300,000 gallons per day of wastewater to be treated and operated at a maximum monthly average flow of 600,000 gallons per day following an upgrade in 1987.
 The plant was originally constructed in cooperation with United Elastic Corporation to treat textile dye waste as well as normal sewage flows prior to discharge to the Mayo River.

 The plant is currently overseen by Mr. Andrew Jr. Dalton.
-A 23 year employee of the Town, Mr. Dalton holds a Va.
+A long time employee of the Town, Mr. Dalton holds a Va.
 Class 2 license in wastewater treatment plant operation, which allows operation of plants with no limit of flow.